elixir-nx/bumblebee/README.md

 ### Models

 Model repositories are regular Git repositories, therefore they can store arbitrary files.
 However, most repositories store models saved using the Python [Transformers](https://github.com/huggingface/transformers) library.
-Bumblebee is an Elixir counterpart of Transformers and allow for importing those models, as long as they are implemented in Bumblebee.
+Bumblebee is an Elixir counterpart of Transformers and allows for importing those models, as long as they are implemented in Bumblebee.

 A repository in the Transformers format does not store an actual model, only the trained parameters and a configuration file.
 The configuration file specifies the model type (e.g. BERT) and high-level properties, such as the number layers and their size.
 The model implementation lives in the library code (both Transformers and Bumblebee).
 When loading a model, the library fetches the configuration and builds a matching model, then it fetches the trained parameters to pair them with the model.
 The key takeaway is that in order to use any given model, it needs to have an implementation in Bumblebee.